Stuffed Pasta Pie

 • Clarifications valid for all versions:

-Bake at about 390°F and gratin for 15-20 minutes, depending on how long it takes to cook the brisée (homemade brisée takes slightly longer to cook than packaged).
+Bake at about 392°F and gratin for 15-20 minutes, depending on how long it takes to cook the brisée (the cooking time of homemade brisée is slightly longer than the packaged one).

-The clipping recipe on my notebook says 25 minutes, but with my oven, that’s too much.
-It’s best to adjust based on the oven.
+The recipe from the clipping in my notebook says 25 minutes, but with my oven that’s too much, it’s best to adjust according to your oven.

-For a more golden surface, you can pour a beaten egg on top.
-I did it once (photo following) and the golden color came out well:
+To get a more golden surface, you can pour a beaten egg over the top.
+I did it once (following photo) and the golden color came out well:

 stuffed pasta pie with egg

-• But since this is quite a hearty dish and the proteins are already assured by other ingredients, the egg can be skipped: the stuffed pasta pie will be good and beautiful regardless, with or without egg.
+• But, since this is quite a substantial dish, and the proteins are already assured by other ingredients, the egg can be avoided: the stuffed pasta pie will come out just as good and beautiful, with or without egg.

-However, for those who prefer to limit dairy, eggs can be used instead of béchamel and cheese: just pour a couple of beaten eggs (or three) on the filling after folding the brisée edge before baking.
+However, for those who prefer to limit dairy products, eggs can be used instead of béchamel and cheese: just pour a couple of beaten eggs (even three) over the filling after folding the edge of the brisée then bake.

-You’ll see that whatever combination of ingredients you choose, you’ll be satisfied with your stuffed pasta pie, or stuffed pasta quiche, call it whatever you like most!
+You’ll see that whatever combination of ingredients you decide to use, you will be satisfied with your stuffed pasta pie, or stuffed pasta quiche, call it whatever you like best!

 stuffed pasta pie with ravioli

-• And at this point… sooner or later I’ll try with homemade cappelletti too, maybe the ones you find in your hands on Easter Monday or St. Stephen’s Day…
+• And at this point… sooner or later I’ll try with homemade cappelletti too, maybe those you find yourself with on Easter Monday, or Boxing Day…

 Salt-Free Tips

-■ Gradually reduce the salt; the palate must get used to it gradually and shouldn’t notice the progressive reduction.
+▫ Reduce salt gradually, the palate needs to get used to it slowly and should not notice the progressive reduction.

-■ Avoid cooking in water, prefer cooking that doesn’t disperse flavors (grill, foil, steam, microwave)
+▫ Avoid cooking in water, prefer cooking methods that don’t dilute flavors (grill, foil, steam, microwave)

-■ Occasionally allow yourself a break from the rule.
-It’s good for the mood and helps perseverance.
+▫ Occasionally allow yourself a deviation from the rule.
+It’s good for morale and helps perseverance.

-■ You can still try my recipes by salting according to your habits.
+▫ You can still try my recipes salting according to your habits.

-On my WhatsApp channel and on Instagram, on the Facebook page, in Pinterest and in my two groups: The group of Catia, in the kitchen and beyond and Just what I was looking for! and if you want… subscribe to my Newsletter.
+In my WhatsApp channel and on Instagram, on the Facebook page, in Pinterest and in my two groups: Catia’s group, in the kitchen and beyond and Just what I was looking for! and if you want… subscribe to my Newsletter.

 Author image